Declancharrison/Declancharrison.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year M.S.E. student studying Computer and Information Science at the University of Pennsylvania.
-I'm particularly focused in machine learning and algorthmic fairness, working with [Professor Michael Kearns](https://www.cis.upenn.edu/~mkearns/).
+I'm particularly interestesd in machine learning and algorthmic fairness, working with [Professor Michael Kearns](https://www.cis.upenn.edu/~mkearns/) and [Professor Aaron Roth](https://www.cis.upenn.edu/~aaroth/).

-Before graduate school I was a Midshipman at the United States Naval Academy where I recieved a B.S. in Mathematics and a commision into the United States Navy as a Naval Officer.
+Before graduate school, I was a Midshipman at the United States Naval Academy where I recieved a B.S. in Mathematics.
+My wonderful advisor [Professor Kate Thompson](https://sites.google.com/site/katethompsonhomepage/?pli=1) advised my expository thesis An Introduction to Supersingular Isogeny Graphs with Cryptographic Applications.

 <!-- A data-driven personal website
 ====== -->